389ds/389ds.github.io/docs/389ds/design/ldap-rest-api.md

 # Constrained Delegation
 ------------------------

-If you are configuring rest389 with freeipa, you must use contstrained delegation.
+If you are configuring rest389 with freeipa, you must use constrained delegation.
 Consider that we want to use rest389 on our a 389 instance that is not part of the IPA domain

     master: ipamaster.example.com
     389 server: ds.example.com